Searching for and matching receipts

-Autosync automatically fetches transactions for you, using Plaid to connect to your bank.
+Autosync automatically fetches transactions for you, by connecting to your bank.

 Plaid uses and stores your bank credentials to sync transactions from your bank.
 You should read the Plaid privacy statement to make sure that’s OK for you.

-Receipt Runner never sees your credentials, and they are deleted by Plaid if you disconnect the account.
+Receipt Runner never sees your credentials, and they are deleted if you disconnect the account.

-If you prefer not to use Plaid, you can import bank statements manually.
+If you prefer not to use Plaid or Viia, you can import bank statements manually.

 Importing bank statements

 If your bank doesn't support autosync through Plaid you can import data from excel, CSV and many types of formatted bank statements.
 Send me an email at email@example.com, or if you use a different format!

 All data is kept locally in this app, and nothing touches any servers.

 The data must be formatted in a way that Receipt Runner recognizes.
 At minimum we need a column for the date, one for the description, and one for the sum.
 (Two columns for out and in are also supported).